-As an online platform where customers search different profiles to find the right person to care for their needs or their loved ones needs, having a great profile as a Social Carer is very important.
+As an online platform where customers search different profiles to find the right person to care for their needs or their loved ones needs, having a great profile as a support worker (or as we call them, Social Carer) is very important.
 It will allow you to make the right connections with seekers and increase your chances of getting work!

 - Profile picture